skip to main content

 No. 3: Pay on time

 Payment history is the most important part of a credit score.
-While you can't go back in the past to fix issues like missed or late payments, you can commit to on-time monthly payments now.
+While you can't go back in time to fix issues like missed or late payments, you can commit to on-time monthly payments now.

 You also want to make sure to pay all your bills on time, not just the ones that show up on your credit report.